trufflesuite/truffle/src/intro.md

-This major release is the **biggest Truffle release yet**, in terms of the number of new features, the release notes word-count, and most excitingly, number of individual contributors from all around the world.
+This major release is the **biggest Truffle release yet**, in terms of the number of new features, the release notes word-count, and most excitingly, the number of individual contributors from all around the world.

 To keep this introduction brief, this marks the end of the v5 beta series.
 We